What Causes Radiation Injury?

 Dedicated To Excellence For Radiation Injury Victims

-If you have suffered a radiation injury from a medical treatment, the Atlanta Injury lawyers at Scholle Law can help.
-For over two decades, we have represented Georgia individuals seeking justice and financial compensation for serious injuries.
+If you have suffered a radiation injury from a medical treatment, the radiation injury attorneys in Gwinnett County at Scholle Law can help.
+For over two decades, we have represented individuals seeking justice and financial compensation for serious injuries.
 Our philosophy and approach is unique.
 We are selective in the cases we takes on, so that we can provide personal attention to each and every case and client.
 We will explain your case details to you and your family, guiding you through the legal process, keeping you updated as your case progresses, and working to secure the best possible financial outcome.